-The caiman mother Maria observes the Limit "No trespassing (No pase!)".
+The 4 m long caiman mother Maria strictly observed the Limit "No trespassing (No pase!)".

 Maria stopped at the tape, marked with "No pase"!
-That behavior was very good for the personal health of my friend Eddi

-(he unfortunately fell in front of her snout while running away).
+Her behavior was very good for the personal health of my friend Eddi (he unfortunately fell down 1.5 m in front of her snout while running away).

-We learn:
+We engineers should learn from this:

-Engineers should always observe the limits set by specifications etc. This is good for 'structural health' or Structural Integrity, respectively.
-And: This fully meets the SFC applications.
+Engineers should always rationally observe the limits set by specifications etc. This is good for 'structural health' or Structural Integrity, respectively.
+And: This fully meets application limits of the literature-offered SFCs.